 The Mathematics Department has institutional memberships in American Mathematical Society, Society for Industrial and Applied Mathematics, and Association for Women in Mathematics.

-Take a closer look at the minor's degree in Applied Mathematics and the courses offered.
+Take a closer look at the minor in Applied Mathematics and the courses offered in the program.

 If you are interested in the program or have questions, please contact Mathematics.